 Neurotoxicity

-Blincyto can also cause damage to the protective layer around nerve cells.
-In clinical studies, people who used the leukemia† treatments below were more likely to develop this type of damage:
+Blincyto can cause damage to the protective layer around nerve cells.
+In clinical trials, people who used the leukemia treatments below were more likely to develop this type of damage.
+(Leukemia is a type of blood cancer that typically affects white blood cells.)

-Below are a few other symptoms of nervous system damage:
+Below are a few symptoms of nervous system damage:

 • confusion